andraugust/andraugust.github.io/index.md

 ## [The Hiring Problem](hiring-problem.html)

 <p style="opacity:0.5">09/2019</p>
-Suppose you're interviewing candidates for a job opening.
+Suppose you're interviewing candidates for a job.
 Interviews come at a cost, but they provide useful information about candidates.
-How many candidates should you interview before selecting one?
+How many candidates should you interview if you want to select the best one and minimize cost?

 ## [Neural Style Transfer](neural-style-transfer.html)